Voxel Physics Engine

 Destruction

 After 8 weeks of working on Kudzu, we got the opportunity to make a full game with the engine.
 This game became Zentera.
 This game showed what our engine is capable of.
-During the development time of Zentera, a lot of effort still went into developing the engine.
+During the development of Zentera, a lot of effort still went into developing the engine.